liz-lorena/2020/_posts/2018-06-01-fourth-portfolio.md

 role: Web Designer
 img: fourthportfolio.jpg
 link: /projects/fourth-portfolio
 excerpt: My fourth portfolio is an original design made with HTML, CSS, Bootstrap, some Javascript, and Jekyll.
-This website was designed mainly with responsiveness in mind.
+This website was designed to be a dark theme and with responsiveness in mind.
 My projects are lists in a single column and text is minimal.
-This is also when I started having fun with tooltip styling.
+This is also when I started having fun with tooltip styling and bright colors.
 ---

 <img src="https://cozymaus.github.io/img/portfoliomid2018mobile.png" alt="" class="img-fluid"/>